Scroll to top

 Bodyguard Hire

-Licensed close protection officers with Bogota operational experience and Spanish language capability.
+Licensed close protection officers with Bogota operational experience and native Spanish-language capability.

 Executive Protection

-Multi-operator details for corporate executives with armoured vehicle support.
+Multi-operator executive details with armoured vehicle support and counter-kidnap protocols.

 Security Drivers